Merchant: Merchants in antiquity

 The Phoenicians became well known amongst contemporaries as "traders in purple" – a reference to their monopoly over the purple dye extracted from the murex shell.
 The Phoenicians plied their ships across the Mediterranean, becoming a major trading power by the 9th century BCE.
 Phoenician merchant traders imported and exported wood, textiles, glass and produce such as wine, oil, dried fruit and nuts.
 Their trading necessitated a network of colonies along the Mediterranean coast, stretching from modern-day Crete through to Tangiers (in present-day Morocco) and northward to Sardinia.
 The Phoenicians not only traded in tangible goods, but were also instrumental in transporting the trappings of culture.
 The Phoenicians' extensive trade networks necessitated considerable book-keeping and correspondence.
 In around 1500 BCE, the Phoenicians developed a script which was much easier to learn than the pictographic systems used in ancient Egypt and Mesopotamia.
 Phoenician traders and merchants were largely responsible for spreading their alphabet around the region.
 Phoenician inscriptions have been found in archaeological sites at a number of former Phoenician cities and colonies around the Mediterranean, such as Byblos (in present-day Lebanon) and Carthage in North Africa.

 The social status of the merchant class varied across cultures; ranging from high status (the members even eventually achieving titles such as that of Merchant Prince or Nabob) to low status, as in China, Greece and Roman cultures, owing to the presumed distastefulness of profiting from "mere" trade rather than from labor or the labor of others as in agriculture and craftsmanship.
 The Romans defined merchants or traders in a very narrow sense.
 Merchants were those who bought and sold goods, while landowners who sold their own produce were not classed as merchants.
 Being a landowner was a "respectable" occupation.
-On the other hand, the Romans did not consider the activities of merchants "respectable".
+In contrast, the Romans did not consider the activities of merchants "respectable".
 In the ancient cities of the Middle East, where the bazaar was the city's focal point and heartbeat, merchants who worked in bazaar enjoyed high social status and formed part of local elites.
 In Medieval Western Europe, the Christian church, which closely associated merchants' activities with the sin of usury, criticised the merchant class, strongly influencing attitudes towards them.